 If the legal and business teams of an organization collaborate, nothing can stop them from succeeding.
 Success lies in unity, after all.

 Dear IP Counsel, Go ahead and identify those unexplored areas that will help your organization grow.

-Authored by: Anjali Chopra, Research Analyst in collaboration with Mahesh Maan, Senior Research Analyst, Search Team
+Authored by: Anjali Chopra, Senior Business Analyst in collaboration with Mahesh Maan, Team Lead, Search Team